dl-solarity/docs/docs/reference/contracts/contracts-registry/pools/APoolContractsRegistry.md

 function addProxyPool(string memory name_, address poolAddress_) public virtual
 ```

 The function to add new pools into the registry.
-Gets called from PoolFactory
+Gets called from APoolFactory

 Proper only factory access control must be added in descending contracts + `_addProxyPool()` should be called inside.